Spykerwolf/technical-exercise-nz-trade-group/README.md

 ## License

-Private repo only for NZ Trade Group
+Repo only for NZ Trade Group